Some bloggers do it for fun, other bloggers do it to make money. Earning a living from a blog is difficult, but it’s also possible.

 If you want to use your blog to make money online, you’ll have to take some active steps to add monetization to your website.
 There are a number of options available to you.

 It’s likely that you’ll want to use more than one monetization strategy as this will increase your chances of earning money from your blog.
 Don’t expect to start earning any sort of passive income from your blog until at least a year has passed.
 And even then, you’ll still need to keep adding new content and updating old posts or your income could start to fall.
 A profitable blog is an active blog.
+Make sure you are also easy to reach for collaborations, like a real business, for more credibility and a touch of professionalism it’s useful to have a professional email address that matches your blog name, instead of a generic one.

 Include adverts on your blog